Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

 2. **Computer Setup:**
    - Install a text editor (e.g., Notepad++) for editing configuration files.
-   - Download and install the necessary drivers for your 3D printer.
+   - Download and install the necessary drivers for your 3D printer (https://www.flashforge.com/download-center/63)
-   - Download and install the necessary drivers for your USBasp
+   - Download and install the necessary drivers for your USBasp (https://zadig.akeo.ie)
-   - Download and install the latest Arduino IDE
+   - Download and install the latest Arduino IDE (https://www.arduino.cc/en/software)
-   - Download and install AVRDUDE
+   - Download and install AVRDUDE (https://github.com/avrdudes/avrdude)
    - Download and install a ftp transfer program like Cyberduck(MacOS or Filezilla(Windows)
    - Download and install putty(win) or use your built in terminal program